A Very Important

 Based on a review of the data obtained

-using this method, it was reported that the annual maximum
+using this method, it was reported that the annual monthly

-at Montsouris occurred in May-June and the minimum in
+maximum at Montsouris occurred in the May-June time period,

-November.
-It was reported that the average concentration for
+reported that the average concentration for 31 years, starting

-a tendency to increase.
-Further, it was also reported, using
+increase.
+Further, it was also reported, using the ozone data

-the ozone data collected at Montsouris between 1876 and 1910,
+collected at Montsouris between 1876 and 1910, that the annual

 The quality of the ozone data collected